LEEYJ1021/opssat-ad-detection-causal/README.md

 | level vs. diff² | 70 | 3.2×10⁻⁵ | diff² precedes level in 82.9% of pairs |
 | diff vs. diff² | 161 | 0.368 (n.s.) | no reliable ordering by the signed-rank test |

-*See Table 13 for the SMAP/MSL and SMD equivalents (no reversal in normal control).*
+*See Table 13 / Fig. 7 for the SMAP/MSL and SMD equivalents (no reversal in normal control).*

-### Table 10 — Normal-segment control: precedence ordering (OPS-SAT-AD only)
+### Table 10 — Normal-segment control: precedence ordering (OPS-SAT-AD only; underlies Fig. 5b)

 | Comparison | Regime | n pairs | frac(first precedes second) |
 |---|---|---|---|